ArtNooijen/llm-testing/README.md

 # LLM Testing Interface

-A Python interface for testing different LLM inference backends with a focus on Ollama.
-This project provides a swappable interface architecture that allows you to easily switch between different inference backends.
+A Python interface for testing and comparing different LLM models across multiple Ollama instances.
+This project provides a swappable interface architecture that allows you to easily test models from different sources and compare their responses.

 ## Features

-- 🚀 **Interactive CLI**: Beautiful command-line interface with rich formatting
-- 🔄 **Swappable Backends**: Easy to add new inference backends
+- 🚀 **Model Comparison Mode**: Test multiple models with the same prompt and compare responses
+- 🔄 **Multi-Instance Support**: Connect to multiple Ollama instances (remote and local)
 - 🌐 **Remote Connection**: Connect to Ollama running on remote machines via Tailscale
-- ⚙️ **Configurable**: YAML-based configuration
+- ⚙️ **Configurable**: YAML-based configuration for models and instances
 - 📦 **UV Managed**: Modern Python dependency management
+- 🎯 **Single Prompt Testing**: Enter once, test all configured models

 ## Prerequisites

 - Python 3.10+
 - [UV](https://docs.astral.sh/uv/) package manager
-- Ollama running on a remote machine (accessible via Tailscale)
+- Ollama running on one or more machines:
+  - Remote machine (accessible via Tailscale) - optional
+  - Local machine (localhost) - optional
-- Tailscale network access to the remote machine
+- Tailscale network access (if using remote Ollama)

 ## Installation